Parking enforcement officer: Indonesia

-In Indonesia, traffic wardens or also known as parking enforcement officers are under the Ministry of Transportation and are known as Dinas Perhubungan abbreviated "Dishub" or Dinas Lalu Lintas dan Angkutan Jalan Raya abbreviated "LLAJR" (Road Traffic and Transportation Agency).
+In Indonesia, traffic wardens, also known as parking enforcement officers, are under the Ministry of Transportation and are known as Dinas Perhubungan abbreviated "Dishub" or Dinas Lalu Lintas dan Angkutan Jalan Raya abbreviated "LLAJR" (Road Traffic and Transportation Agency).
 Besides enforcing parking regulations, they also assist the traffic police in directing traffic and enforce law and regulations towards public transportation vehicles such as public buses, taxis, trucks, etc. which use yellow license plates.
 They are usually stationed in public transportation terminals and posted at various roadways of the country and wear light blue as their uniform.

 Ireland

 In the Republic of Ireland, parking enforcement officers are employed by councils to enforce laws relating to the parking and stopping of motor vehicles.
 They were introduced by the Local Authorities (Traffic Wardens) Act 1975.
 Under the Road Traffic Acts, traffic wardens are empowered to issue on the spot parking tickets and fines for non-display of a tax disc.
 It is an offence to refuse to provide your name and address when demanded to do so by a traffic warden.